-We sell our products throughout United States, Canada, the United Kingdom and Europe, generating the vast majority of our sales in the United States.
+We sell our products throughout the United States, Canada, and the United Kingdom, generating the vast majority of our sales in the United States.
 The strength of our business model makes us an attractive partner for leading blue-chip retailers, who we believe find that Freshpet grows the sales of their pet category, drives higher traffic, increases shopper frequency and delivers category-leading margins.
 Our Freshpet Fridge locations have been consistently increasing as we add new retail accounts and add stores in existing accounts.
-We are in approximately 21,500 stores and believe there is opportunity for us to install a Freshpet Fridge in at least 30,000 stores in North America.
+We are in approximately 22,700 stores and believe there is opportunity for us to install a Freshpet Fridge in at least 30,000 stores in North America.
 We sell our products through the following classes of retail: grocery (including online), mass, club, pet specialty and natural.

 Our customers determine whether they wish to purchase our products either directly from us or through a third-party distributor.
-In 2019, our largest distributor by net sales, McLane Company, Inc., accounted for 17% of our net sales and our largest customer, Phillips Feed Service, Inc., accounted for 11% of our net sales.
+In 2020, our largest distributor by net sales, McLane Company, Inc., accounted for 18% of our net sales and our largest customer, Target, accounted for 8% of our net sales.